Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: THz UM-MIMO Systems

-\end{spacing} The molecular absorption at the frequency below $1$ THz can be evaluated by the atmospheric millimeter-wave propagation model (MPM) \cite{mpm}, atmospheric model (AM) \cite{am}, and ITU-R P.676-10 model \cite{itu} for various environments.
+The molecular absorption at the frequency below $1$ THz can be evaluated by the atmospheric mmWave propagation model (MPM) \cite{mpm}, atmospheric model (AM) \cite{am}, and ITU-R P.676-10 model \cite{itu} for various environments.
 A brief introduction of these models is relegated to Table \ref{table2}.
 In general, the molecular absorption can be expressed as

-where $k(f)$ is the total absorption coefficient that is comprised of a weighted sum of different molecular absorptions in the medium, i.e., $k(f) = \sum\nolimits_i {{m_i}{k_i}(f)}$, in which ${m_i}$ is the weight and ${{k_i}(f)}$ is the molecular absorption coefficient of the $i$th species.
+where $k(f)$ is the total absorption coefficient that is comprised of a weighted sum of different molecular absorption in the medium, i.e., $k(f) = \sum\nolimits_i {{m_i}{k_i}(f)}$, in which ${m_i}$ is the weight and ${{k_i}(f)}$ is the molecular absorption coefficient of the $i$-th species.
 The exact ${{k_i}(f)}$ on condition of any temperature and pressure can be obtained from the high resolution transmission (HITRAN) database \cite{hitran}.
 Based on the details therein, we plot $k(f)$ at frequencies from $1$ to $10$ THz in Fig. \ref{kk}.
 As can be seen, the total absorption coefficient is relatively large at frequencies above $1$ THz.
-Despite that two obvious drops can be witnessed in the range within $7-8$ THz, the prospective THz communications are generally considered below $1$ THz since the spreading loss is unaffordable in the band above it.
-It is observed from the red line in Fig. \ref{kk} that there are some frequency bands with smaller absorption, which hopefully are promising to be used for wireless communication in the future.
+Despite that two obvious drops can be witnessed in the range within $7$-$8$ THz, the near-future THz systems are generally considered below $1$ THz since the conventional metallic-antenna array requires extremely sophisticated process technology in the band above $1$ THz.
+This also motivates the works on the nano-antenna array, e.g., meta-material, liquid crystal, and graphene arrays, for higher THz bands.
+It is observed from the red line in Fig. \ref{kk} that there are some frequency bands with smaller absorption, which hopefully will be first used for wireless communication in the future.
 For ease of access, we specify $k(f)$ at the center points of these candidates in Table \ref{table3}.
 These results are expected to provide rational and equitable validation, evaluation, and simulation in future works.